Theresa May's Great Repeal Bill is the biggest political power grab of modern times

-- The British government has promised a “Great Repeal Bill” to transfer EU law to the UK.
+- Theresa May has promised a “Great Repeal Bill” to transfer EU law to the UK.

 - Thousands of pieces of legislation will need to be moved, amended or scrapped before Britain leaves the EU.